Follow the farm

 We grow a wide varieties of Pumpkins of all shapes and sizes from tiny munchkins to massive 'Atlantic Giants' we also grow a variety of different sizes of white 'Ghost' pumpkins.

 All of our pumpkins are outdoor grown without the use of polytunnels and exposed to the warm summer sunshine.
-This means that as well as being fun to carve, our pumpkins also have a fantastic flavour unlike the cheaper, intensively grown pumpkins commonly found on supermarket shelves.
+This means that as well as being fun to carve, our pumpkins also have a great colour and fantastic flavour unlike the less expensive, intensively grown pumpkins commonly found on supermarket shelves.

 Choosing your own Pumpkin

-Our pumpkins are not available for you to pick directly from our growing fields.
-This is due to the high risk of ground frost in October which damages pumpkins left out in the fields.
-Because of this risk, we harvest our Pumpkins in late summer and store them safely in our dry airy barn so they can begin to harden and reach you in perfect condition, This also saves you the uncomfortable experience of carrying heavy pumpkins from the fields to our PYO kiosk!
+Because of this risk, we begin to harvest our Pumpkins in early Autumn and store them safely in our dry airy barn so they can begin to harden and reach you in perfect condition.
+This also saves you the uncomfortable experience of tripping over vines whilst carrying heavy pumpkins from the fields to our PYO kiosk!

 Caring for your pumpkin

 After buying your pumpkin, it is best stored out of direct sunlight in a cool, dry environment until you are ready to carve or eat it.
-Traditionally gourds and squashes were safely stored this way for months to provide a source of food throughout the Winter months.
+Pumpkins can last for months if stored correctly.
+Traditionally gourds and squashes were safely stored this way to provide a source of food throughout the Winter months.

 Once your pumpkin is cut open it will begin to oxidise and spoil quite quickly.
 We recommend you leave carving your pumpkin as late as possible.
 Should you need to carve your pumpkin in advance, storing it in a fridge will help to slow down the spoilage.